 And so it goes…a fork in the road…destination unknown…

-Out of the blue five years ago, I was diagnosed with triple negative (aggressive) breast cancer.
+Out of the blue six years ago, I was diagnosed with triple negative (aggressive) breast cancer.
 It was discovered during a routine well-check mammogram, and when I received the unexpected “You have cancer” call, I found myself immobilized in a life-altering, freeze-frame second.
 I was stopped in my tracks, forced to veer either right or left…destination unknown.
 The road I’d been traveling upon was suddenly closed.
 I recall thinking with great clarity that I’d just reached my ‘fork in the road.’

 I couldn’t rationalize or explain the diagnosis to anyone, let alone myself.
 I fit into none of the risk categories.
 It was labeled random.
 Rare.
 Much the way Daniel’s body had reacted to the virus that had damaged his left frontal lobe.
 Cancer quickly fell under the “just is” umbrella of unexplainable life events.
 At the time, the subsequent mastectomies and reconstructive surgeries seemed like added insult to injury.